 The building was notorious in the ’90s, but they managed the problems mainly by allocating the houses in a different way to improve the social cohesion.

-Walk around the whole building and see how it embraces a courtyard (Draaischijf) where kids can play and people can sit.
+Walk around the whole building and see how it embraces a courtyard (Draaischijf) where kids play and people can sit.
 You’ll see how ‘Peperclip’ fits in nicely with Feyenoord and the rest of Kop van Zuid’s Landtong and Entrepot.